unikraft/docs/content/en/community/hackathons/sessions/complex-applications/content/Work-Items_03.-Redis-(Tutorial).md

 ![lwip selection menu](/community/hackathons/sessions/complex-applications/images/redis_setup.png)

-Consequently, after running the script, the Redis server will start and dnsmasq will act as a DHCP server and therefore it will dynamically assign to our Unikraft instance an IP address.
+Consequently, after running the script, the Redis server will start and `dnsmasq` will act as a DHCP server and, therefore it will dynamically assign to our Unikraft instance an IP address.
-The IP can be seen in the output of qemu as bellow:
+The IP can be seen in the output of `qemu` as bellow:

 ```console
 Booting from ROM...